 RIT’s ROAR the Vote campaign is making it simple for RIT students to become engaged, educated voters this fall through registration drives and presidential election debate viewing parties.

 New voters in New York state must register by Oct.
 9 to participate in the Nov.
 3 general election, and the ROAR the Vote campaign is helping students register, update their registration, and/or request an absentee ballot.

 RIT students, faculty, and staff are partnering with the Division of Government and Community Relations, and ROAR the Vote will hold regular events in the breezeway between the Campus Center and Clark Gymnasium into October.
 Students who live on campus—and register using their on-campus address—will be able to vote in person at a polling site in the Gene Polisseni Center from 6 a.m.-9 p.m.
 Nov.
-3. Students who are registered to vote at this site or at any polling site in Monroe County are also able to request absentee ballots.
-Absentee ballots from Monroe County must be requested by Oct.
+3. Students who are registered to vote at this site or any other location in the U.S. are also able to request absentee ballots.
+Absentee ballot requests from New York state must be received by Oct.
 27.

 “COVID-19 has changed nearly every aspect of our lives, and being an engaged voter is more important than ever,” Tubridy said.
 “At our first two drives, we have been able to register or request absentee ballots for 40 students.
 Through RIT 365 sessions, we have been able to do the same for an additional 59 students.
 For the year-to-date total thus far, we have registered or requested absentee ballots for 179 students.”

 ROAR the Vote is a non-partisan effort to educate RIT students on the importance of voting in local, state, and national elections.
 The program is housed in the Center for Leadership and Civic Engagement is supported by RIT students, faculty, and staff.